 Edge Hold: A nice improvement over the custom flying v twin and the 154 held ok.
 It’s kind of in-between medium and hard snow when it comes to grip and it’s very doable.
-It’s still not a champ when it comes to harder snow compared to some of it’s competitors but it’s now a much more livable grip that’s better for most conditions you want to ride.
+It’s still not a champ when it comes to harder snow compared to some of its competitors but it’s now a much more livable grip that’s better for most conditions you want to ride.
 You can still handle hard snow but it’s a much more tentative ride than some boards.
 Frostbite has never impressed us and we’d like to see an increase in edge hold.
 We don’t need full on MTX but just a little more disruption in the sidecut to make the board grip a little better on those days where you see hard snow at times during the day.

 Turn Initiation: Nice and snappy edge to edge but so it should be for the size.
 Looking forward to seeing how the 158 will turn and that will be more accurate.
 Sometimes boards with a flat transition can fight the camber style radius of the turn and deaden it a bit.
 I felt a little of that and turning is definitely more fun with boards that are camber to rocker without flat in there but it’s still pretty good to turn and a fun ride.
 Let’s face it when it comes to mountain riding turning is a pretty critical part so it’s nice to have a fun rewarding turn.